Starbekk/Starbekk/README.md

 ## Hi there
 I am a Computer Science and Information Systems student at Warsaw University of Technology.

-🎓 Currently developing my skills in C, C++, C# and SQL 🚀 Passionate about problem solving, algorithms and programming
+🎓 Currently developing my skills in C, C++, C# and SQL
+🚀 Passionate about problem solving, algorithms and programming

 ---

 ## 🛠️ Tech Stack

-### 🖥️ Programming languages & Tools
+### 🖥️ Programming Languages & Tools
 - C
 - C++
 - C#